 Proposals should address one or more of the program priorities listed below.
 All proposals should outline conservation benefits of the project.
-Monitoring change in project metrics and ET improvement or adoption over time should be a key aspect of project proposals.
-NFWF and partners intend to fund projects that have wide benefits for public resources including meeting conservation, management, and stakeholder objectives.
+Monitoring changes in project metrics and ET improvement or adoption over time should be a key aspect of project proposals.
+NFWF and partners intend to fund projects that have wide benefits for public resources, including meeting stakeholder, conservation, and management objectives.
 All proposals should describe how projects will promote interoperability with other fishery data systems, enhance data sharing, and encourage consistent and easy access to data by authorized users.
-If applicable, proposals should explain how projects will accomplish NOAA Fisheries' regional ET priorities, as outlined in the ET Regional Implementation Plans.
-NOAA Fisheries released updated ET Regional Implementation Plans in August 2021, and the plans are available here.
+If applicable, proposals should explain how projects will accomplish NOAA Fisheries' national and regional ET priorities by discussing with NOAA Fisheries National ET Program.
 Where appropriate, projects that include preparation and dissemination of technical documentation of best practices and principles, including data formats and standards used will be more competitive.

 - 1. E-technology in fishery data collection: Projects addressing this priority will implement EMR strategies for the support of fisheries conservation and management, including: - a.
-Support the implementation of voluntary, cost-shared electronic monitoring and reporting efforts, fishery data system developments, and software developments to improve the consistency, interoperability, quality, and usability of information to support sustainable fisheries management and conservation of marine resources; - Expand technology or data modernization efforts to the regional-scale or cross regional scale, such as fleet-wide and/or sector-scale solutions that have broad footprints in terms of the number of individuals they impact.
-Competitive proposals will demonstrate close coordination with relevant federal or state fishery management agencies; - c.
+Support the implementation of voluntary, cost-shared electronic monitoring and reporting efforts, fishery data system developments, and software developments to improve the consistency, interoperability, quality, reliability, and usability of information to support sustainable fisheries management and conservation of marine resources; - b.
+Expand technology or data modernization efforts to the regional-scale or across multiple regions, such as fleet-wide and/or sector-scale solutions that have broad footprints in terms of the number of individuals they impact.
+Competitive proposals will demonstrate close consideration and, where beneficial, coordination with relevant federal or state fishery management agencies; - c.
 Transfer benefits of fisheries electronic technologies to fisheries, regions, or stakeholder groups that have not yet benefitted or engaged with electronic technologies and data modernization; - d.
-Strengthen ET implementation and catalyze the adoption of electronic monitoring and reporting programs and fishery information system improvements consistent with the NOAA Fisheries regional ET priorities, or data collection programs identified by Regional Fishery Management Councils.
-NFWF encourages applicants to review and reference priorities in the ET Regional Implementation Plans available here, and if necessary contact their regional NOAA Fisheries staff.
+Strengthen ET implementation and catalyze the adoption of electronic monitoring and reporting programs and fishery information system improvements consistent with the NOAA Fisheries' national and regional ET priorities, or data collection programs identified by Regional Fishery Management Councils.
+NFWF encourages applicants to review and reference priorities in Council documents or by contacting national and regional NOAA Fisheries staff.

 Generally, projects under this priority will improve reporting and monitoring of fisheries, including but not limited to assisting commercial and recreational fisheries with acquiring and deploying appropriate ET needed to increase accountability and address regional ET priorities and goals.
-This may include development of a regional or cross-regional roadmap with timelines to advance ET; innovative approaches, including incentives, to encourage and retain fishermen participation in improved monitoring; assessment of current and future ET costs and benefits; and/or outreach to inform and encourage adoption of ET.
+This may include development of a regional or cross-regional roadmap with timelines to advance ET; innovative approaches, including incentives, to encourage and retain fishermen participation in modernizing data collection; assessment of current and future ET costs and benefits; and/or outreach to inform and encourage adoption of ET.
 Competitive proposals will include outreach and engagement of commercial fishermen, recreational fishermen, and/or other fishing businesses.